randerzander/HiveToPhoenix/README.md

 The "jars" property allows end-users to supply a comma separated list of jars which need to be available on the classpath of the executors (JVM libraries, etc)

+***Tables can be salted using the two salt properties;***

+<dstTableName>Salt is a number declaring the number of salt buckets to use for the table, the tablename must be all uppercased

+salt is a number declaring the number of salt buckets to use for any table not listed in the above property (default salt buckets)

 ***Saving Phoenix tables into Hive:***

 To query Phoenix tables and save them back to Hive, change "destination=phoenix" to "destination=hive".
 When saving tables to Hive, "format" specifies the intended file-format (ORC, Parquet, Avro, text, etc).